Democratic Labour Party (Barbados): History

 The DLP was founded in 1955 by Errol Barrow, James Cameron Tudor, Frederick "Sleepy" Smith and 26 others.
 Once members of the Barbados Labour Party (BLP), these 29 broke away to form this more left-leaning alternative.
 However, as a result of their common origin, the two parties have been and remain ideologically similar.
 In the 1956 general election the DLP received 19.9% of the vote and won four seats.
 In the following election in 1961 it received fewer votes than the BLP, but won a majority of the seats in Parliament, with Barrow becoming Premier.

 After the party retained power in the 1966 election (this time with a plurality of the vote), Barrow became the country's first prime minister.
 The party won a third successive election in 1971, but lost power to the BLP in 1976.
 It remained in opposition until victory in the 1986 election, in which it won 24 of the 27 seats.
 The DLP remained in power following the 1991 election, but was defeated by the BLP in 1994.
 It returned to power again in the 2008 election, when DLP leader David Thompson became prime minister.
 Following his death in 2010, Freundel Stuart succeeded to the office, and led the party to a narrow election victory in 2013.

 The 2018 election saw the DLP lose all of its MPs.
 Stuart stepped down as leader, and Verla De Peiza, unopposed in a leadership election held by the party on 1 August 2018, became his successor in the role of DLP leader and president.

 After losing the 2022 election which resulted in the DLP not regaining any seats in the House of Assembly, De Peiza resigned on 21 January 2022.
 Ronnie Yearwood was then later elected DLP president after DLP elections took place on 1 May 2022.

 Barbados Labour Party MP Ralph Thorne left the BLP in February 2024, becoming Leader of the Opposition.
-He joined the DLP shortly thereafter, becoming the party's leader and Thorne became the first DLP MP since 2018.
-Ronnie Yearwood remained as president of the party until his expulsion from the party along with Secretary General Steve Blackett on the 24th August 2024 after a months-long inter-party dispute occurred.
+He joined the DLP shortly thereafter, becoming the party's leader and the party's first MP since 2018.
+Ronnie Yearwood remained as president of the party until his expulsion from the party along with Secretary General Steve Blackett on 24 August 2024 after a months-long inter-party dispute.

+At the 2026 election, the BLP again swept every seat in the country, with Thorne losing his own seat.
+Following the results, Thorne stepped down as DLP leader.
+David Estwick, a member of the "old guard" of the DLP and a previous Minister of youth, culture and sport, was elected the new leader of the party, on 29th August 2028.
+He defeated rival member Stephen Lashley with 217-136 votes.